 Watching someone you love struggle with drug or alcohol addiction can be quite painful.
 You hate to see their substance abuse destroy their life.
 And it hurts even worse if they don’t want to seek help because they can’t understand the negative impact of their addiction.
-So, how do you get someone into rehab for alcohol or drugs when they don’t want to go themselves?
+So, you want to know how to get someone to go to rehab for alcohol or drugs when they don’t want to go themselves?

 To help your loved one into a rehab program, you need to take certain steps to simplify the process and make it more effective.
 The team at Gateway will help you overcome any obstacles you may encounter during the process.